baconsocrispy/bbs-app/README.md

 ## To DO
-* Try catch blocks in API using response.ok logic.
+* Try catch blocks in API using response.ok logic